mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/mindconnect-agent.md

 ```

-If you take a look at the MindSphere configuration of your agent now it should look like this:
+If you take a look at the {{site.productname}} configuration of your agent now it should look like this:

 ![datasources](../images/datasources.png)